Somerset and Dorset Joint Railway Remembered 1966 – 2016

 Evercreech was an important location on the S&D system and it is fitting that we will be Remembering the Railway at the village hall.

-50th anniversary event will include:
+The 50th anniversary event included:

 Models of S&D stations including EVERCREECH NEW courtesy of Yeovil Model Railway Grp.